koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 I definitely haven't arrived at full-fledged statistical sophistication, but I progressed so rapidly that I regularly thought "what caveman asked _that_ lol" when encountering questions I had asked just _days_ earlier.

-This is another data point for a realization I've had over the last month: I'm _so_ red, but I've been living like a white-blue.
+This experience reinforced a realization I've had over the last month: I'm _so_ red, but I've been living like a white-blue.
 What does that even mean, and how is it relevant?

 From Duncan's excellent [fake framework](https://www.lesswrong.com/posts/wDP4ZWYLNj7MGXWiW/in-praise-of-fake-frameworks), _[How the "Magic: The Gathering" Color Wheel Explains Humanity](https://medium.com/s/story/the-mtg-color-wheel-c9700a7cf36d):_